 A Salisbury steak contains breadcrumbs, onions, seasonings such as Worcestershire sauce and an egg.

-A hamburger steak only contains just minced beef (ground beef) salt, and pepper.
+A hamburger steak contains only minced beef (ground beef), salt, and pepper.

 - 80ml milk